weiqli526/Fault-Tolerant-Key-Value-Storage-System-Based-on-Raft/raft/README.md

 ...
 ```

+To run a specific set of tests, use `go test -race -run 2A` or `go test -race -run TestInitialElection2A`.

 ## The Code

 Implement Raft by adding code to `raft/raft.go`.
 In that file you'll find skeleton code, plus examples of how to send and receive RPCs.